• Skip to primary navigation

-Driving in Costa Rica is always an adventure and even more so in developing or remote areas.
-Although some routes are classified as an official road in Costa Rica, they may be unpaved or have huge pot holes or rivers.
+Driving in Costa Rica is always an adventure.
+Although some routes are classified as an official road in Costa Rica, they may be unpaved, have huge pot holes or river crossings.
 One such route is Route 911, otherwise locally known as the Monkey Trail in the Northern Guanacaste province.

 If you plan to drive Route 911 from Flamingo or Tamarindo to Playas del Coco or Diamante Eco Adventure Park, this is what you need to know about the Monkey Road Route 911 and the river crossings, as well as how to avoid crossing the rivers but still take this route.